khrachel/username-checker/README.md

 # username-checker
-A simple Python OSINT tool that checks username availability across platforms (needs work).
+A beginner and simple Python OSINT tool that checks username availability across platforms.